MicrosoftDocs/azure-media-services/media-services/latest/includes/term-entity.md

 title: Entity
 ---

 **Entity** - Any object that is part of an API that has its own methods and properties.
+Also referred to as a resource in the Azure Resource Management API.